How to Write a Blog Post Outline: A Step-by-Step Guide (+ Free Blog Outline Template)

 Today, we’re going to show you how to write a good outline quickly that will significantly improve your writing strategy without consuming too much time.

-What is a Blog Post Outline?
+What Is a Blog Post Outline?

 Before we dive into our step-by-step guide on how to write an outline for a blog post, it’s worth defining what a “blog post outline” actually is.
 Contrary to popular belief, it’s not just a series of bullet points or a brain-dump of information sourced from all over the internet.